 Property tax is part and parcel of homeownership.
 The concept is relatively simple – you pay a tax that depends on the value of your home and the money goes toward funding municipal services, such as schools and police departments.
-Rates vary by county and state, but Tennessee homeowners generally luck out with some of the lowest property taxes in the country.
+Rates vary by county and state, but Tennessee property tax rates are some of the lowest in the country.

 National vs Tennessee Property Tax Rates

-In 2018 WalletHub rated Tennessee property tax rate to be the 12th lowest of all 50 states.
-Tennessee homeowners paid an average of 0.75 percent of their homes' value.
-With the statewide average for home values being around $146,000, that works out to about $1,095 per property.
-This is under half of the US average, which the national Census Bureau has reported as $2,1977.
+In 2022 WalletHub rated Tennessee property tax rate to be the 15th lowest of all 50 states.
+Tennessee homeowners paid an average of 0.71 percent of their homes’ value.
+With the statewide average for home values being around $167,200, that works out to about $1,190 per taxable property.
+This is under half of the US average, which the national Census Bureau has reported as $2,471.

-1. the property's appraised value as determined by the county assessor,
+- The property’s appraised value as determined by the county assessor

-2. its assessment ratio, currently set at 25 percent for residential and farm properties, and
+- Its assessment ratio, currently set at 25 percent for residential and farm properties

-3. the tax rate for the county in which the property is located.
+- The tax rate for the county in which the property is located

 Each county has a commission that sets its property tax rate.
 To settle on a number, commissioners consider the overall value of property in the county as well as the extent of services provided.

-Using these numbers, you can calculate your Tennessee personal property tax.
+Using these numbers, you can calculate your Tennessee property tax rate.
 First, multiply its current appraised value by 25 percent (assuming your property is classified as residential or farm).
 The result is known as the assessed value.
-Then, multiply that number by your county's tax rate.
+Then, multiply that number by your county’s tax rate.

 Researching Tax Rates

-To calculate your estimated property tax, you'll need to find out whether your county has a single tax rate or whether its tax rate varies by municipality and district.
-Your property tax rate calculation will be more complicated if you live in a county like Davidson, which imposes taxes for a wider variety of services in its Urban Service District as compared to those in the broader General Service District (GSD).
+To calculate your estimated property tax, you’ll need to determine whether your county has a single tax rate or whether its current tax rate varies by municipality and district.
+Your property tax rate calculation will be more complicated if you live in a county like Davidson, which imposes taxes for a wider variety of services in its Urban Service District than those in the broader General Service District (GSD).

 Many Tennessee counties, including Davidson and Shelby, offer detailed information about taxation methods on their property assessors’ websites.
 These websites often feature property tax calculators that allow homeowners to enter their locations, classifications, and appraised value to receive a tax estimate.

-You can also review TN property taxes by county and find out how your tax bill compares to what you would be paying in other locations.
+So what are property taxes in Tennessee by county?
+You can review TN property taxes by county and find out how your tax bill compares to what you would be paying in other locations.

 Statewide, the lowest taxes are in: